 Ultimately, local government software provides the tools administrators need to improve decision-making, generate ideas, reduce costs, and drive better public outcomes.

 Data silos can inhibit productivity and effectiveness.
 When agencies and departments in the public sector store enormous amounts of data in separate databases, important information can become buried.
-Government software can include a complete standalone suite of applications that cover many services, or as an integrated solution (e.g., data visualization or budget publication).
+OpenGov’s government software includes a complete standalone suite of applications that cover many services like budgeting & planning, procurement, citizen services, and reporting & transparency, along with integrated solutions like community feedback and asset management.
 Adopting software that is easy to integrate into an existing technology stack is key to helping, not hindering, administrative tasks.

 In addition to presenting complex data in easy-to-understand dashboards, public sector software can also broaden citizen engagement.
 For example, OpenGov’s platform allows agencies to supplement public hearings with online surveys and virtual town halls, reducing the barriers that often prevent citizens from becoming more involved.

-State Agencies and Departments that Benefit from Governmental Software
+State Agencies and Departments that Benefit from Local Governmental Software

 - Economic Development Agencies